 Some posts here on ARoseTintedWorld may contain affiliate links.
 This means that if you click a link and buy a product or register, then I may receive a commission at no extra cost to you.
 I may also use products from the companies mentioned in these posts.
 Thank you for supporting my blog!

 A ‘Toile’ or a ‘Muslin’ is a early prototype version of a garment made up to perfect how it fits before making the garment for real.
 I often make these as I have a large bust and a lot of the patterns I make do need adjustments to my figure.
 This is the beauty of making your own clothes, you can make them to your own specification so that they fit perfectly.
-But how do I go about making a toile?
-And what fabric should be used?
+But what is a toile?
+How do I go about making a toile?
+And what is the best toile fabric to use?

 The word ‘toile’ comes from the French word meaning ‘linen cloth’.
 The word ‘toile’ can be applied to the fabric itself, or the test garment made from the fabric, or a repeating pattern or decoration printed on the fabric.
 (Usually when referring to the repeating pattern this is more accurately called a toile de jouy print or a toile de juoy pattern – which was a fabric which became popular in the 18th century)

 However, even calico can be relatively expensive per metre.
 So I actually like to make what I refer to as a ‘wearable toile’, a test garment in really cheap material.
 This way I actually get a real garment that I can wear.